josmar-crwdstffng/angular/aio/content/tutorial/toh-pt0.md

 To create a new workspace and an initial project:

-1. Ensure that you aren't already in an Angular workspace directory.
+1. Ensure that you are not already in an Angular workspace directory.
-    For example, if you're in the Getting Started workspace from an earlier exercise, navigate to its parent.
+    For example, if you are in the Getting Started workspace from an earlier exercise, navigate to its parent.

 2. Run `ng new` followed by the application name as shown here: